Call for Abstracts

 Chairs:

-Dr. Guohao Zhang, The Hong Kong Polytechnic University
+Dr. Guohao Zhang, The Hong Kong Polytech University

 ROBUST NAVIGATION USING ALTERNATIVE NAVIGATION SENSORS AND SOLUTIONS

 New navigation sensors and systems that improve robustness and reliability of navigation solutions in GNSS-challenged environments, for pedestrian users, watercraft, as well as ground and airborne vehicles.
 How to define performance requirements for position, orientation, and velocity for these applications?
 How to quantify the robustness and reliability of a multi-sensor system?
 How to model, estimate and monitor the integrity of these navigation solutions?
-How to improve the robustness for systems of or incorporating LiDAR and vision-aided navigation sensors, low-cost IMUs, and signals of opportunity?
-How can new radionavigation systems, such as signals from LEO satellites or terrestrial sources or signals of opportunity, complement GNSS for improved performance?
-How to address the new challenges in system robustness of using these new signals?
+How to improve the robustness for systems incorporating LiDAR and vision-aided navigation sensors, low-cost IMUs, and signals of opportunity?
+How to address the new challenges in system robustness of using these new sensors/systems?

 Chairs: